Last Updated on

 On the other hand, if you want people to buy your Yoga videos, focusing on purchase intent keywords will benefit your business more.

-Most savvy marketers mix content that target at different stage of the funnel then direct the traffic to the final destination -> purchase, signup, subscribe etc
+Most savvy marketers mix content that targets at a different stage of the funnel then directs the traffic to the final destination -> purchase, signup, subscribe etc

 Video: What is a purchase funnel?